Conformally covariant boundary correlation functions with a quantum group: The spin chain - Coulomb gas correspondence

-Comparing with the explicit $g$ in Equation \eqref{eq: the explicit rational function in Mobius covariance}, the claim now reduces to the vanishing of
+Comparing with the explicit $g$ in Equation~\eqref{eq: the explicit rational function in Mobius covariance}, the claim now reduces to the vanishing of

 which is a rational function in the variables $w_{r}$, $r=1,\ldots,\ell$.
-Note that there are no poles of \eqref{eq: the rational function that should vanish} except possibly poles of degree at most three at $w_{r}=w_{s}$ for some $r\neq s$.
+Note that there are no poles of~\eqref{eq: the rational function that should vanish} except possibly poles of degree at most three at $w_{r}=w_{s}$ for some $r\neq s$.
 To show that these points are in fact not poles, it is by symmetry sufficient to consider the Laurent series expansion in, for example, the difference $\epsilon=w_{2}-w_{1}$.
 This can be done in a straightforward manner.
 In addition, one verifies that with fixed $w_{2},\ldots,w_{\ell}$, as $w_{1}\to\infty$, the function tends to zero.
-Thus the expression \eqref{eq: the rational function that should vanish} is an entire function of $w_{1}$ tending to zero at infinity, and as such vanishes identically.
-This concludes the proof.\end{proof} \begin{prop} If $E.v=0$ and $K.v=v$, then for any Möbius transformation $\Mob\colon\bH\to\bH$ such that $\Mob(x_{1})<\Mob(x_{2})<\cdots<\Mob(x_{n})$, the function $\sF[v]$ satisfies
+Thus, the expression~\eqref{eq: the rational function that should vanish} is an entire function of $w_{1}$ tending to zero at infinity, and as such vanishes identically.
+This concludes the proof.\end{proof} \begin{prop} If $E.v=0$ and $K.v=v$, then for any M\"obius transformation $\Mob\colon\bH\to\bH$ such that $\Mob(x_{1})<\Mob(x_{2})<\cdots<\Mob(x_{n})$, the function $\sF[v]$ satisfies

-\end{prop} \begin{proof} Any Möbius transformation $\Mob\colon\bH\to\bH$ can be written as a composition of a translation $z\mapsto z+\xi$ (for some $\xi\in\bR$), a scaling $z\mapsto\lambda z$ (for some $\lambda>0$), and a special conformal transformation $z\mapsto\frac{z}{1+az}$ (for some $a\in\bR$).
-Lemma \ref{lem: translation and scaling of basis functions} shows the assertion for translations and scalings.
+\end{prop} \begin{proof} Any M\"obius transformation $\Mob\colon\bH\to\bH$ can be written as a composition of a translation $z\mapsto z+\xi$ (for some $\xi\in\bR$), a scaling $z\mapsto\lambda z$ (for some $\lambda>0$), and a special conformal transformation $z\mapsto\frac{z}{1+az}$ (for some $a\in\bR$).
+Lemma~\ref{lem: translation and scaling of basis functions} shows the assertion for translations and scalings.
 It suffices to prove the statement for special conformal transformations.

 For the special conformal transformation, we may assume that $x_1 < 0$ and $x_n > 0$, by precomposing with a translation if necessary.
 Then, the special conformal transformation $\Mob_{a}(z)=\frac{z}{1+az}$ respects the order of the boundary points $x_{1},\ldots,x_{n}$ if $a\in(\frac{-1}{x_{n}},\frac{-1}{x_{1}})$.
 To obtain the general case we will integrate an infinitesimal form of the formula starting from the trivial case of $a=0$.